Brett Kavanaugh: Compensation of college athletes

 In his concurrence in National Collegiate Athletic Association v.
 Alston in June 2021, in which the Court ruled unanimously that college sports were not exempt from antitrust law, Kavanaugh called the NCAA "a massive money-raising enterprise on the backs of student athletes who are not fairly compensated."
 No one else, he said, could "not ... pay workers a fair market rate on the theory that their product is defined by not paying their workers a fair market rate."
 He said there were "serious questions" about other rules on compensation.

-Attempted assassination
+"Kavanaugh stops"

+On July 2, 2025, the ACLU filed a lawsuit in federal court against the Trump administration over the ongoing ICE raids in Los Angeles, Vasquez Perdomo v.
+Noem.
+On September 7, the Supreme Court ruled 6-3 in the solicitor generals appeal for a stay, lifting the TRO restrictions.
+In a concurring opinion, Justice Brett Kavanaugh argued that while apparent ethnicity alone cannot justify a stop, it may count as a relevant factor along with others when assessing reasonable suspicion under the Fourth Amendment.
+Detentions based on the combination of such factors, as described in that opinion, including detentions of US citizens and legal residents, have since been referred to as "Kavanaugh stops".

+Assassination plot

-In the early morning of June 8, 2022, Nicholas John Roske traveled from California to Kavanaugh's home in Maryland with plans to break into the home, murder Kavanaugh, and commit suicide.
-After seeing two U.S. Marshals outside Kavanaugh's home, Roske turned himself in by calling 9-1-1.
-He said his attempt to murder Kavanaugh stemmed from dissatisfaction with the Supreme Court's leaked draft opinion in Dobbs v.
+On June 8, 2022, 26-year-old Sophie Roske traveled from California to Kavanaugh's home in Maryland with plans to break into his home, murder Kavanaugh, and die by suicide.
+After arriving at Kavanaugh's residence, Roske called the police on herself and was arrested.
+She said her attempt to murder Kavanaugh stemmed from dissatisfaction with the Supreme Court's leaked draft opinion in Dobbs v.
 Jackson Women's Health Organization, as well as the potential for the Court to loosen gun control laws under the Second Amendment.
 Roske was armed with a pistol, two magazines and ammunition, pepper spray, zip ties, a hammer, a screwdriver, a nail punch, a crowbar, a pistol light, duct tape, and other items.
-He has been charged with attempted murder.
+On April 8, 2025, Roske pleaded guilty to attempted murder of a U.S. Supreme Court justice.
+On October 3, 2025, U.S. district judge Deborah Boardman sentenced Roske to 97 months in prison and a lifetime of supervised release.